Indietax

 Updated for the 2026/27tax year · Last updated

-Enter the gross payment and materials cost to calculate the CIS deduction and net payment.
-Select 20% for registered subcontractors, 30% for unregistered, or 0% if you hold gross payment status.
+Enter the gross payment and materials cost to calculate the CIS deduction and net payment you receive.
+Select 20% for registered subcontractors, 30% for unregistered, or 0% if you hold gross payment status from HMRC.

 Net payment